 Which is Better a Bridge or an Implant?

 It always depends on the situation of the patient.
-Implants require a surgery, which might turn some people off, while a non-implant bridge is not invasive.
+Implants require surgery, which might turn some people off, while a non-implant bridge is not invasive.
 However, since an implant is surgical, it will last longer than a bridge.
 Implants also offer the best possible aesthetics between the two options.

 Is a Bridge Cheaper Than An Implant?